by-tezov/tuucho/mkdocs/docs/roadmap.md

 Work in progress:

-- **Public API + Error management**
+- **Presentation Layer + Dev documentation**
-  - Allow user to add custom action
-  - All need middleware and interceptor
-  - Correct and comprehensible error feedback
-  - First attempt to define architecture to allow custom view features
+  - Define architecture to allow custom view features
   - Add Dokka doc + ktlint + Danger for CI
-  - Improve Quick Start documentation for user and contributor
-  - CI allows the use of different branches for dev/backend Docker container

 - **Images / Assets store**
   Add a way to cache images and use them (or remote assets)

-- **Real time Data Support**
-  Introduce bi-directional communication to enable real-time content updates.

 ---